Aged Care Blog

 What is the average salary of an aged care worker in Australia?

-An aged care worker salary in Australia, according to the Fair Work Ombudsman pay guide, on average will sit between earnings of $910.90 and $1103.60 per week based on a full time (38 hour) roster. his will depends on variables such as experience, location and level of qualification.
+An aged care worker salary in Australia, according to the Fair Work Ombudsman pay guide, on average will sit between earnings of $910.90 and $1103.60 per week based on a full time (38 hour) roster.
+This will depend on variables such as experience, location and level of qualification.
 Often aged care workers are employed on a casual/temporary basis, which means you are paid by the hour, and your base hourly rate will often be an AM/day shift rate.
 This will increase slightly when working during the afternoon, the night, and further still at the weekends and on public holidays.
-You can advance to a new pay point when you have worked the number of hours required to fulfill each ‘year’‘.
+You can advance to a new pay point when you have worked the number of hours required to fulfill each ‘year’.
 The exact breakdown is found in the award.

 Direct aged care worker salary summaries